-This metabolite supplement has been used for weightlifters and is reported with solid research to increase lean body mass and strength.
+This metabolite supplement has been used by weightlifters and is reported with solid research to increase lean body mass and strength.

-BHMB can be made in the body from the leucine amino acids. we also find it in many supplements and products designed for athletes.
+BHMB can be made in the body from leucine amino acids.
+We also find it in many supplements and products designed for athletes.

-About 3 grams per day is the most effective dosage for people to see measurable differences.
+About 3 grams daily is the most effective dosage for people to see measurable differences.

-Increasing physical and mental performance, athletic performance, and many other things is well documented with adequate intake of caffeine in safe use and certain conditions.
+Increasing physical and mental performance, athletic performance, and many other things are well documented with adequate caffeine intake in safe use and certain conditions.

 - Nervousness and jitteriness

-- It I harder to fall asleep, to stay asleep and also to have a good night of sleep.
+- It is harder to fall, stay, and have a good night of sleep.